 Our curriculum is based on the interests of children and relevant events and occasions, through planned, purposeful play and through a mix of adult-led and child initiated activity.
 Whilst learning, children are encouraged to access all areas available to them throughout the day – the classroom and the two wonderful free-flow outdoor spaces.
 Forest school takes place one afternoon per week.

-Prime areas of learning: Personal, Social and Emotional Development; Communication and Language; Physical Development.
+Prime areas of learning: Communication and Language; Physical Development; Personal, Social and Emotional Development.

 Specific areas of learning: Literacy; Mathematics; Understanding the World; Expressive Arts and Design.